hritiksolanki699/Jobify/README.md

 ## [Deployment Link](https://jobify-nu-nine.vercel.app)

-# Getting Started with Create React App
+# Getting Started with Create React App  Component

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: